-If my domestic partner or same-sex spouse is covered under my benefits, will COBRA allow them to retain coverage if I lose my job?
+If my domestic partner is covered under my benefits, will COBRA allow him/her to retain coverage if I lose my job?

-Your employer may opt to allow you to continue health coverage through COBRA of your domestic partner or a same-sex spouse who is your dependent, but your employer is not required to do so.
-COBRA follows the provisions of the Defense of Marriage Act (DOMA) which only recognizes a marriage between a man and a woman.
+Your employer may opt to allow you to continue health coverage through COBRA of your domestic partner, but your employer is not required to do so.

 Can I choose to only continue medical coverage under COBRA?

 It depends.
 If the school district that you were laid off from offers separate health insurance plans (dental, medical, prescription or vision), you could choose which plans to continue.
 However, if the school district offered one plan with multiple health insurance benefits, you would not be able to choose.